Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Galois cohomology

-Let $R$ be a complete, noetherian, local principal ring with finite residue field of characteristic $p>2$ and let $\m$ denote its maximal ideal.\footnote{Some results are valid only when $R$ is artinian.
-In those cases, we will state the result for $R/\m^k$ for some positive integer $k$.} Let $T$ be a free $R$-module of finite rank with an $R$-linear continuous action of the absolute Galois group $G_\Q$ of the rational numbers.
-We will denote the Cartier dual of $T$ by $T^*=\Hom(T,\mu_{p^\infty})$.
+\begin{assumption} Let $R$ be a discrete valuation ring of characteristic $0$ with finite residue field of characteristic $p>2$ and let $\m$ denote its maximal ideal.\footnote{Some results are valid only when $R$ is artinian.
+In those cases, we will state the result for $R/\m^k$ for some positive integer $k$.} Let $T$ be a free, finitely generated $R$-module endowed with an $R$-linear continuous action of the absolute Galois group $G_\Q$ of the rational numbers that is ramified only at finitely many primes.
+We will denote the Cartier dual of $T$ by $T^*=\Hom(T,\mu_{p^\infty})$, where $\mu^{p^\infty}$ is the set of roots of unity whose orders are powers of $p$. \end{assumption}